-Mercedes’ answer to the Aston Martin Valkyrie.
+Mercedes’ answer to the Aston Martin Valkyrie, one of the craziest cars of 2020.
 It’s an electric flagship, with tonnes of F1 tech included as standard.
 Plus, it does 0-124 mph in less than 6 seconds, reaches a top speed of 217 mph and has a stunning 986 bhp.

 Range Rover Crossover – Late 2021 (estimate)

 This is the most radical Range Rover ever.
 It’s a high-end luxury car that couldn’t look more out of place in an off-road setting.
 It’s designed for comfort (like a Rolls Royce) and will come as a plug-in hybrid or fully electric model only.